Tube-Based Robust Control Strategy for Vision-Guided Autonomous Vehicles: Experimental Results and Discussion

-The lateral control performance of tube-CILQR-un can be further enhanced by two other approaches proposed.
-The tube-CILQR-up scheme uses the synthesized control law $u_p$ = $u_n$ + $u_a$; this results in better performance than tube-CILQR-un or tube-CILQR-ua, which use $u_n$ or $u_a$ alone.
-The advantage of the tube-CILQR-up scheme is that the control laws $u_n$ and $u_a$ can collaboratively steer the $\Delta$-trajectory toward target zero points.
+The tube-CILQR-up algorithm uses the control law $u_p = u_n + u_a$, enabling it to outperform the tube-CILQR-un and tube-CILQR-ua algorithms, which use the control law $u_n$ or $u_a$ alone, respectively.
+The advantage of the tube-CILQR-up algorithm is that the control laws $u_n$ and $u_a$ can collaboratively steer the $\Delta$-trajectory toward the target zero points.
 However, this control strategy may generate nonsmooth control action trajectories when the control effort is high.
-As shown in Fig. 3(b), the steering angle ($ \delta $) curve obtained for tube-CILQR-up was not smooth at early time steps ($t$ $<$ 200).
-By contrast, the corresponding $\Delta$-trajectory in Fig. 3(a) was stable at the same time interval.
-Second, the tracking performance of tube-CILQR-up scheme can be further improved by using the itube-CILQR algorithm.
-The itube-CILQR algorithm also uses the joint control law $u_p$ and additionally applies interpolation to fuse multiple constraints \cite{Kog20}.
+As illustrated in Fig. 5(b), the steering angle ($ \delta $) curve obtained with tube-CILQR-up was not smooth at early time steps ($t$ $<$ 200).
+By contrast, the corresponding $\Delta$-trajectory displayed in Fig. 5(a) was stable at these time steps.
+The proposed itube-CILQR algorithm exhibited superior tracking performance when compared with the tube-CILQR-up algorithm.
+The itube-CILQR algorithm uses the integrated control law $u_p$ and applies interpolation to fuse multiple constraints.
 This method can reduce system conservatism and enhance controller performance.
-As can be observed in the subplot of Fig. 3(a), the itube-CILQR algorithm had the lowest lateral error for turn-1 near $t$ = 700 of all of the tested CILQR-based methods.
+As illustrated in the subplot of Fig. 5(a), among all adopted CILQR-based methods, the itube-CILQR algorithm showed the lowest lateral error at turn 1 near $t$ = 700.

-Fig. 3(c) display the trajectories of the first element of the optimal interpolation variable sequences, namely ${\bf \Lambda }^* = \left[ { } \right] ^T$.
+Fig. 5(c) displays the trajectories of the first element of the optimal interpolation variable sequences, namely ${\bf \Lambda }^* = \left[ { } \right] ^T$.
 As described in Sec.
-IV, the magnitude of $\lambda _d^*$ is set to a constant value of 0.5 for reducing computational effort.
-We measured the conservatism of the system as the difference between $\lambda _b^*$ and $\lambda _s^*$ as follows:
+IV, the parameter $\lambda _d^*$ was set to a constant value to reduce the computational effort.
+A standard method for comparing tube-MPC methods in terms of conservatism involves measuring the size of the feasible domain for the considered optimization problems \cite{Kog20}.
+Instead of using this high-dimensional approach, a one-dimensional quantitative analysis technique was employed in this study, with the conservatism of the system measured as the difference between $\lambda _b^*$ and $\lambda _s^*$ as follows: